Wisdom Tooth Removal in Miami with Gentle Guidance

 Your visit may include:

-- Gentle numbing: We use careful numbing techniques to help you stay comfortable and avoid pain during the procedure.
-Your comfort is a priority at every step.
+• Gentle numbing: We use careful numbing techniques to help you stay comfortable during treatment.

 Some wisdom teeth are simple to remove.
 Others may require more planning if they are impacted or positioned close to nearby structures.